-The University of Tennessee College of Nursing is a leader in nursing education, research, and practice.
-We seek faculty and staff who share our vision to maximize health and transform health care by educating professional nurses who promote health on every level.
+The University of Tennessee, College of Nursing is a leader in nursing education, research, and practice.
+We seek dynamic and engaging faculty and staff who share our vision to maximize health and transform health care by educating professional nurses who promote health on every level.

-Our faculty make a difference.
-They are nurse scientists and expert educators who are making substantial contributions to improving regional, national, and global health and health care.
-Their excellence attracts the best and brightest students.
+We firmly believe our faculty and staff make a difference in each student’s life.
+We are nurse scientists, expert educators, and passionate staff deeply committed to making substantial contributions to improving regional, national, and global health and health care, attracting the best and brightest students.

 Current Openings